iamalmiir/NYC-Winter-Theme-VS-Code/README.md

-This VSC Theme is designed to look good and to be easier on the eyes at night.
+NYC Winter Theme is designed to be both functional and visually appealing, making it a great choice for developers who want to add a touch of the Big Apple to their coding experience.

 ## Screenshots